Blitszy/KetamineDeglass/README.md

 ### On-Device MobileGestalt Editor for iOS

 **Ketamine** is an on-device MobileGestalt editor that lets you modify supported system values directly from your iPhone — no PC required.
+Note: This is not the original Ketamine, this is a fork disabling liquid glass

 > ⚠️ **Experimental:** Many features in Ketamine are still untested across all devices and iOS versions.
 Things may not work as expected.
 Please report bugs, issues, and compatibility results in our [Discord](https://discord.gg/Wt8dj8E8ZN).